-Gemma Angel is a doctoral student at University College London History of Art Department, working in collaboration with the Science Museum London.
-She is currently researching the Wellcome Collection’s preserved tattooed human skin collection, in her fourth and final year of study.
+Dr. Gemma Angel completed her PhD at University College London History of Art Department, working in collaboration with the Science Museum London.
+Her doctoral work focused upon the Wellcome Collection’s preserved tattooed human skin collection.

 Gemma developed a passionate interest in tattooing whilst studying for her first degree in Fine Art at The University of Leeds, from 2000-2004.
 After acquiring her second tattoo aged 21, she went on to train as a tattooist alongside her art degree.
 The two areas of her practice came together during her degree show in 2004, which you can read more about here.